-If you’ve started a new job or have gathered a few different pension plans over your career, it can be tricky to keep on top of what you have.
-It’s usually possible to combine your pensions into one pot but there are things to consider – we take a look here to help you decide what’s right for you.
+If you’ve gathered a few pension plans over your career, it can be tricky to keep on top of what you have.
+It’s usually possible to combine your pension plans into one pot, but there are things to consider.
+Here we take you through the pros and cons of pension consolidation to help you decide if it’s right for you.

 Having several pension plans may mean you have more paperwork to keep track of.
 Every time you change address, for example, you’ll need to let all of your pension providers know.

 Every time you want to know the current value of your plan, you’ll have to use different log-ins to access those different values.
 You may also have a range of different investments that you’ll need to review and make decisions about.
+It can be hard to keep track of how your investments are performing when they’re all in different places.
 You’ll also have to let each provider know individually about where you’d like them to consider paying any death benefits.

 Moving everything into one plan could help to simplify your life.